Deploy to the Decentralized Web with IPFS

 00:41:20 - Ben Myers

-Okay, well, it's thinking, do I need to do the directory one instead?
-Would that be better trying both of
+Okay, well, it's thinking.
+Do I need to do the directory one instead?
+Would that be better?

 00:41:28 - Anthony Campolo

-them right now and seeing what happens?
-Let's hold off on this for a second.
+Try both of them right now and see what happens.
+Let's hold off on that for a second, though.
 Let's pin it, and then that might help out.
-So pinning is an important part.
-So when you talk about IPFS being permanent, and when you put something on there, it's on there forever.
-There's a massive, massive asterisk next to that claim, which is that if you don't pin the content, then it will regularly.
-Your content regularly gets garbage collected off of the network.
-And this, it does make sense because if you think about, like, if every time everyone put anything on the network, it stays there forever, the network's gonna just explode in size in, like, no time.
-So it's set up in a way where you can put something on your node and then it'll be on the network, but it's not really there permanently yet.
+Pinning is an important part.
+When you talk about IPFS being permanent, and when you put something on there it's on there forever, there's a massive asterisk next to that claim, which is that if you don't pin the content, then your content regularly gets garbage-collected off of the network.
+That makes sense, because if every time everyone put anything on the network it stayed there forever, the network would explode in size in no time.
+So it's set up in a way where you can put something on your node and it'll be on the network, but it's not really there permanently yet.
 To actually make it permanent, you have to pin it.
-And the pinning part is there's stuff I can get Kind of complicated about.
-There's actually entire services now based around handling how you pin your IPFS content.
-Okay.
-But for.
-For now, let's go.
-Let's grab the.
-The hash.
-The.
-Grab the first hash that your.
+And the pinning part can get kind of complicated.
+There are entire services now based around handling how you pin your IPFS content.
+But for now, let's grab the first hash that your...

 00:42:32 - Anthony Campolo